 6. A spork and/or utensil set

-A utensil set reduces food costs even if you aren’t cooking hot meals.
+A utensil set reduces food costs, even if you aren't cooking hot meals.
 The ability to cut, chop, or spread means you can promptly dig into DIY food (e.g. sandwiches/wraps) or ready-made meals from a grocery/convenience store.
-Ready-made salads and soups are much cheaper and healthier than pricey, calorie-dense alternatives from drive-thrus.
-We own two My Cutlery utensil sets (bought in Japan for cheap – you can find similar cheaper ones online), plus a spork each for when we’re packing really light.
+We own two My Cutlery utensil sets (bought in Japan for cheap – you can find similar cheaper ones online), plus a spork each for when we're packing really light.

 7. An ultra light cutting board

-If you plan on prepping any meal items such as sandwiches or sliced veggies, a simple light cutting board eliminates awkward chopping conundrums on cereal boxes and the like (we’ve been creative!).
-We bring this to make more elaborate meals in the trunk of our car – chopped veggies, meats, and the classy campfire wine + diced cheese blocks are regular go-to’s.
-In our experience, cooking more interesting or “complex” meals that require a bit of cutting or prep curbs our desire to eat out & spend more!
+If you plan on prepping any meal items such as sandwiches or sliced veggies, a simple light cutting board is what you need.
+We bring this to make more elaborate meals in the trunk of our car – chopped veggies, meats, and the classy campfire wine + diced cheese blocks are regular go-to's.

 8. A simple cutting knife

 A single basic sharp knife with a sheath is a must-have if you're intending to cook or chop foods like cheese, veggies & fruit.
 It also makes easy-prep meals like stir-fry, or chopped fruits with breakfast.

 Invest in a phone holder for your car and cut the costs of renting a GPS with your rental (psst, check our rental booking hacks here).
 You'll save money navigating yourself with a data plan and smartphone windshield holder.
 Be sure to research beforehand how to get data on your phone (which you may want while travelling anyway), or ask at the Tourist Information desk at the airport upon arrival if applicable.